 MARKET ENTRY STRATEGY

 When entering new markets, the decisions you make need careful consideration and planning.
 There’s no ideal market entry strategy.
-In fact, there are advantages and disadvantages for every market entry method.
+In fact, there are advantages and disadvantages to every market entry method.
 Different methods can be adopted by different organisations entering the same market.
 The right approach will be based on your current situation, capabilities, product, resources, costs and the risks that you are prepared to take.

 - Research the market

 - Collaboration with your accountants and legal team